SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Note: The database is stored in the *Simulator Controller\Setup Database* folder, which is located in your users *Documents* folder.
 Your own data files will be located in the *Local* subfolder, whereas the consolidated data will end up in the *Global* subfolder.

 *Very Important*: As long as we can't get the actual car setup information from the different simulation games via APIs, you **really** have to follow the guidelines from [above sections](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-engineer-settings), so that Jona has a correct understanding of your car and tyre setup.
 This has been important in the past to get a correct setup for an upcoming pitstop, but it is even more important when building the setup databse, so that we do not end up with compromised data.
-Jona will ask you at the end of the race, if you were happy with your setup and if you want to include the setup information in the database.
+Jona will ask you at the end of the session, if you were happy with your setup and if you want to include the setup information in the database.
 Please only answer "Yes" here, if you are sure, that the setup information has been transferred correctly to Jona, as described above.
-Please note, that you still may have had a too low or too high hot tyre pressure during your race, because your initial setup was wrong in the first place.
+Please note, that you still may have had a too low or too high hot tyre pressure during your session, because your initial setup was wrong in the first place.
 This is no problem, since Jona will store the corrected values in the database, as long as your initial setup values are known.

 ### How it works